javiverdu/Keensy/docs/README.md

 **Q) So, is the pcb printed option worth it?**

 A) It depends, if you hate soldering or wants to have something solid and hotswap then go for it.
-The downside is it makes the process more tedious you may end up changing some rows because the pin of a switch don't make contact.
+The downside is that it makes the process more tedious you may end up changing some rows because the pin of a switch don't make contact.

+The most robust solution will always be soldering.

 **Q) Where can i buy the pieces for cheap?**